-Topics covered in the weekly interviews include remote working, location independent living, visas & business incorporation overseas, gear for nomads, destination guides, and business lifestyle design.
+Topics covered in the weekly interviews with digital nomads include remote working, location independent business, visas & business incorporation overseas, gear for nomads, destination guides, and business lifestyle design.

 The host is a natural interviewer and is clearly passionate about his digital nomad journey.
 I expect this show to become one of the biggest in the digital nomad lifestyle niche.
 Stay tuned!

 Location Indie Podcast

 The Location Indie show is one of the longest-running and most popular shows for the digital nomad community.
 Your hosts Travis Sherry and Jason Moore (from Zero To Travel) run through the typical topics of interest to nomads: work-life balance, online business, health on the road, freedom to roam, the best countries in the world to live, and more.

 These days, the Location Indie show is focused more on location independent business and tips on how to become location independent, rather than travel stories.